-Hurricane Harvey ravaged homes all across Texas last year, causing a huge influx of hurricane damage claims filed by homeowners.
-Insurance companies are notorious for doing everything they can to not provide ample coverage and payouts to policyholders after a natural disaster.
+Hurricane Harvey ravaged homes all across Texas last year, causing a huge influx of hurricane damage claims filed by homeowners. insurance companies or corporate defendants are notorious for doing everything they can to not provide ample coverage and payouts to policyholders after a natural disaster.
 It seems that Hurricane Harvey is causing certain insurers to follow past trends at the expense of people who need financial assistance now more than ever.

 According to an article recently posted by KHOU11 and featuring Attorneys John Black and Richard Daly of Daly & Black, P.C. in Houston — you can click here to view the full article — homeowners throughout Texas are getting bad news from their insurance providers: they are not getting all the coverage they were initially promised for Hurricane Harvey damage.
 Within the article, it recounts a story from a family in Abbot who were given a check for $46,000 from the Texas Windstorm Insurance Association (TWIA) after an appraiser told them total costs to repair their home would be about $236,000.
 The TWIA had apparently sent a second consultant to their property after the appraisal to look for ways to cut the claim down significantly, resulting in the check for an amount less than 20% what was deserved.